How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 - Total: 229.5 points

-The Pacers look to pull of an away win at the Rockets on Tuesday at 8:00 PM ET.
+The Spurs hit the road the Grizzlies on Tuesday at 8:00 PM ET.

 How to Watch